 (2) The Court may execute the request within its competence and subject to and in accordance with rules of court.

+Note for this section:

-Note: This section is substantially the same as Art 27 of the Model Law but the reference to rules of court has been amended for consistency with sections 27A and 27B and a request for assistance may only be made to the Court, not any competent court.
+This section is substantially the same as Art 27 of the Model Law but the reference to rules of court has been amended for consistency with sections 27A and 27B and a request for assistance may only be made to the Court, not any competent court.

 27A.
 Parties may obtain subpoenas